filecoin-project/filecoin-docs/reference/general/README.md

 ### Databases using IPFS and Filecoin

-* [Tableland](https://tableland.xyz/) - (new) create familiar SQL tables to read and write dynamic NFT metadata or application data for dApps, from Textile
+* [Tableland](https://tableland.xyz/) - (new) create familiar SQL tables to read and write dynamic NFT metadata or application data for dApps, from Textile.
 * [OrbitDB](https://orbitdb.org/) - decentralized multi-party database on IPFS with multi-party syncing with topic pubsub and CRDTs.
-Filecoin integration using Powergate available at [`orbit-db-powergate-io`](https://github.com/filecoin-shipyard/orbit-db-powergate-io).
-* [ThreadsDB](https://docs.textile.io/threads/) - decentralized multi-party database for user-siloed data on IPFS, from Textile
+* [ThreadsDB](https://docs.textile.io/threads/) - decentralized multi-party database for user-siloed data on IPFS, from Textile.

 ### Other developer tools